-A. The program was founded nearly twenty years ago and is currently under the direction of Dr James McClung, who also teaches in the English Department at UGA.
-The Program staff in Athens also include Ms. Margaret Faz Perry, the Assistant Director, Ms. Kasha Puskarz, the Business Manager, and Mrs. Hayes Willingham, the Administrative Assistant.
+A. The program was founded nearly twenty years ago and is currently under the direction of Dr. James McClung, who also teaches in the English Department at UGA.
+The Program staff in Athens also include Ms. Margaret Faz Perry, the Assistant Director, Ms. Kasha Puskarz, the Business Manager, and Ms. Hayes Willingham, the Administrative Assistant.
 The program is headquartered in Rm 326A of Park Hall on UGA's historic North Campus, a building which also houses the Departments of Classics and English.

 Q. Can I get financial aid?

 A. That depends on your situation.
 Since all Oxford Programs are run by the University of Georgia, any financial aid assistance you would normally receive to defray the costs of classes at UGA should be available to apply towards Program costs.
 This includes awards from Stafford Loans, Pell Grants, Foundation Fellowships, and National Merit and HOPE scholarships.
 Additionally, the Office of International Education has a limited number of scholarships available.
 The UGA at Oxford Program generally offers several scholarships and awards specific to the Program, please see the Financial Aid tab for current opportunities.

 A. All credit for Oxford classes is counted as UGA resident credit, which means that for UGA students, there is NO transfer problem.
 The numbers and content of courses taken at Oxford approximate listings in the UGA Undergraduate Bulletin.